 It’s hard to believe that The Rosie Project was Graeme Simsion’s debut novel.
-Shortly after Text Publishing released it, in 2013, it won both the ABIA Book Of The Year award and their General Fiction Book Of The Year award.
+It won both the 2013 ABIA Book Of The Year award and their General Fiction Book Of The Year award.
 International sales have topped 3.5 million copies.
 A couple of years ago, when I started putting together my reading list for this blog, it was everywhere!
 It hardly seems fair that a debut novelist has that much success that quickly, eh?

 The main character is a genetics professor, Don Tillman.
 He’s never had much “luck” with women, which will come as no surprise when I tell you that his proposed solution to that problem is to create a questionnaire to assess the suitability of each “potential mate”.

 “… but I immediately recognised Julie, the convenor, from Gene’s description: ‘blonde with big tits’.
-In fact, her breasts were probably no more than one and a half standard deviations from the mean size for her body weight, and hardly a remarkable identifying feature…”Page 7
+In fact, her breasts were probably no more than one and a half standard deviations from the mean size for her body weight, and hardly a remarkable identifying feature…”The Rosie Project (Page 7)

 Anyway, this socially-awkward guy meets a fun-loving girl with Daddy issues (Rosie, natch), and she spectacularly fails his questionnaire.
 Yet (steel yourselves!) he finds himself drawn to her.
 He winds up helping this “unsuitable” bartender hunt down her biological father.
 Is Rosie a Manic Pixie Dream Girl?
 Well, kinda.
 I think she gets afforded more depth than MPDGs normally do, with the Daddy issues and all, but her character doesn’t actually “develop” all that much.
 Her entire presence in The Rosie Project is pretty much predicated on (1) finding her father, and (2) letting Don love her.